Japanese Courses in Fall 2022

 you transfer to a 4-year college.

-- Reason #3: Major in Japanese at a 4-year college If you want to major/double-major in Japanese, Japanese linguistics, or some specific majors such as global studies (which requires 1 or 2 years of two foreign language collegiate courses) in a 4-year college, it would be best to keep taking Japanese courses till you finish JAPN104 at SBCC.
+- Reason #3: Major in Japanese at a 4-year college If you want to major/double-major in Japanese, Japanese linguistics, or some specific majors such as global studies and comparative literature (which requires 1 or 2 years of two foreign language collegiate courses) in a 4-year college, it would be best to keep taking Japanese courses till you finish JAPN104 at SBCC.
 Also, even after JAPN 104, you can take advanced levels of classes at UCSB through Cross Enrollment.
-Cross Enrollment can provide SBCC students with the opportunity to enroll without formal admission to UCSB, in a maximum of one UCSB course per quarter on a space-available basis for some fee (as of Fall 2018, $46.00 per unit).
+Cross Enrollment can provide SBCC students with the opportunity to enroll without formal admission to UCSB, in a maximum of one UCSB course per quarter on a space-available basis for some fee (as of Fall 2021, $46.00 per unit which is subject to change).
 This way if you want to keep studying Japanese, the transition to a four-year college is smooth.
 You will be able to meet degree requirements for your major sooner while you are at SBCC.
 See “After JAPN104: Cross Enrollment”.

 - Reason #1: Be able to accumulate necessary units quickly for a junior-level transfer You need to complete a minimum of 60 UC/CSU transferable semester units/90 quarter units to be eligible for a junior-level transfer to UC/CSU.
 It would make more sense to advance to an upper level of Japanese courses rather than taking an entirely new course since you are familiar with our teaching methods.
 As you know, having more than one semester of a foreign language looks strong in your transfer application.* * note: In general, for freshman admission or a junior transfer, 4-year universities require at least two years of foreign language classes in high school or one semester of a collegiate foreign language class, respectively.
 Some competitive universities, however, even urge freshman applicants to take foreign language courses for 3-4 years in high school.